brooks42/pkto/README.md

 ### Trainer

-Trainer is a replacement for the Planeswalker supertype.
+Trainer is a replacement for the Planeswalker type.
 Trainers act like Planeswalkers in all respects.

 ### Evolution

 ```
-Evolve to X: flip the card over, just like with transform.
+Evolve to X: Flip the card over, just like with transform.
 Dual-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their P/T is different.

 Evolve from X: If you control X, put this card on top of it as though it evolved into this card.
 ```